-- 3. In the Name field, type Nymi. - 4.
+- 3. In the Name field, type Nymi Agent. - 4.
 In the Source Starter GPO field, leave the default value (none). - 5.
 Click OK. - 6.
-Expand the domain and select Nymi.
+Expand the domain and select Nymi Agent.
 Click OK. - 7.
+On the Scope tab, under Security Filtering, perform the following actions: - a) Select Authenticated Users. - b) Click Remove. - c) On the Group Policy Management confirmation window, click OK. - d) On the warning window, click OK. - e) Click Add. - f) On the Select Users, Groups and Computers window, type the name of the group that contains the user terminals, click Check Names, and then click OK.
+The group appears in the Security Filter section. - 8.
+On the Setting tab, right-click Computer Configuration, and then select Edit. - 9.
+Expand Computer Configuration > Preferences > Windows Settings. - 10.
+Right-click Registry, and then select New > Registry Item.

-On the Setting tab, right-click Computer Configuration, and then select Edit. - 8.
-Expand Computer Configuration > Preferences > Windows Settings. - Right-click Registry, and then select New > Registry Item.
-The New Registry Properties window appears. - 10.From the Action list, select Create. - 11.
-From the Hive list, leave the default value HKEY_LOCAL_MACHINE. - 12.In the Key Path field, type SOFTWARE\Nymi\NES. - 13.In the Value name section, type AgentUrl. - 14.In the Value Data field, type ws://NymiAgent:port/socket/websocket where: - NymiAgent is is the FQDN of the NymiAgent host. - portis the port number - socket is the name of the socket - websocket is the communication protocol that connects the Nymi Band Application to the Nymi Agent.
+The New Registry Properties window appears.

+- 11. From the Action list, select Create. - 12.
+From the Hive list, leave the default value HKEY_LOCAL_MACHINE. - 13.In the Key Path field, type SOFTWARE\Nymi\NES. - 14.In the Value name section, type AgentUrl. - 15.In the Value Data field, type ws://NymiAgent:port/socket/websocket where: - NymiAgent is the FQDN of the Nymi Agent host. - portis the port number - socket is the name of the socket - websocket is the communication protocol that connects the Nymi Band Application to the Nymi Agent.
 You can choose any name for this mapping, but it is recommended that you specify a name that is descriptive.